Skip to main content

 "filter": "New.[Approval State] = 'Approved'

-"Old" Example:
+"Old" example:

 In the below filter, we only want to sync data where the [Status] of a record was 'In Progress' but has since been updated to any other [Status].
 For example, if a record was changed from 'In Progress' to 'Done', the filter would sync the record.